 – Roll up your sleeves with us as we get ready to act on all that we’ve learned from our year long research on the State of the Region!

 – Connect or reconnect with the Partnership, learning more about initiatives and on-going projects

 – Build and strengthen our network of people and organizations working throughout the region

-– Spark conversation and collaboration across political and sectorial boundaries
+– Hear from local officials and spark conversation and collaboration across political and sectoral boundaries

 – Engage 50+ partners in on-going work throughout the region